keyur70/weatherapp/README.md

 - Once granted, it will fetch and display the current weather data on the screen.

 ### Note
-- Make sure to check the .gitignore file to ensure your .env file is not tracked by version control.
+- Make sure to check the `.gitignore` file to ensure your `.env` file is not tracked by version control.
-- You can customize the UI further by modifying the weather_screen.dart file.
+- You can customize the UI further by modifying the `home_screen.dart` file.

 ### Contributing
 Feel free to submit issues or pull requests if you would like to contribute to the project!